eclab/edisyn/README.md

 2. You'll need to figure out how to make it so that double-clicking on the jar file launches it in java.
 In Ubuntu, here's what you do: right-click on the jar file icon and choose "Properties".
 Then select the "Open With" tab, and select your Java VM (for example "Open JDK Java 8 Runtime").
 The press "Set as Default".
 This makes the Java VM the default application to launch jar files.

 3. Thereafter you should be able to just double-click on the file to launch Edisyn.

+If you want to use Edisyn in combination with a DAW, see the manual's section on build ing a MIDI Loopback.

 ### Running from the command line (OS X, Windows, Linux)